MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 Assign the appropriate admin roles to anybody that needs to access CQD.
 To see the list of admin roles and learn how to assign them, read [Assign admin roles for access to CQD](turning-on-and-using-call-quality-dashboard.md#assign-admin-roles-for-access-to-cqd).
 ## What is quality?

-When discussing quality in Teams and Skype for Business, it’s important to define the term to achieve a common understanding.
-Quality, as defined here, is a combination of service metrics and user experience.
+In this context, quality is a combination of service metrics and user experience.

 <!-- Note: need to update graphic-->
 ![Illustration of service metrics and the user experience](media/qerguide-image-whatisquality.png "Service metrics are made up of poor stream ratio, reliability, endpoints/devices, and client versions.
 The user experience is made up of the user's perception of the quality of the service.")